Summer Series Rules

 30. Family Division: In order to qualify for the Family Division there must be two or more immediate family members on the boat during the day of fishing.
 Ex: Husband, Wife, Parents, Children, Grandparents, Siblings (No In-Laws).
 Scoring for this category will be based solely on the amount of fish weighed by the immediate family members on board the boat.
 Points scored by non family members aboard the boat will not be factored into the scoring for this category.

-31. Small Boat Division: This division will only be available to single powered boats of 26 feet or less.
+31. Small Boat Division: This division will only be available to single powered boats of 26 feet or less and a maximum of 400HP.
 Boat lengths must be reported at registration as stated by the boat manufacturer.
 The tournament committee reserves the right to review documentation of any boat to establish qualification for this category.
 Boats in this division are still eligible for all other prize categories in the tournament.

 34. Non-Pro Bonanza: You must qualify for ‘Non-Pro' status in order to enter this optional entry division.
 Prize money is divided among the top three boats with the heaviest combined weight.
 50% to 1st place, 30% to 2nd place and 20% to 3rd place.
 You must be entered into the division in order to qualify for the prize money.
-Entry fee: $150 per boat.
 Non-Pro teams may also enter the Bluewater Bonanza.